mattermost/docs/source/install/install-docker.rst

   docker run --name mattermost-preview -d --publish 8065:8065 mattermost/mattermost-preview

-When Docker is done fetching the image, navigate to http://localhost:8065/ in your browser to preview Mattermost. **This deployment is not designed for production use.** When you're ready to use Mattermost, follow the `production instructions <#deploy-mattermost>`__ to deploy Mattermost on Docker.
+When Docker is done fetching the image, navigate to http://localhost:8065/ in your browser to preview Mattermost.

 Troubleshooting
 ^^^^^^^^^^^^^^^